open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 creature becomes frightened again if it regains sight of the target or moves within 60 feet of it.

-***Sympathy.*** The enchantment causes the specified creatures to feel an intense urge to approach the target while within 60 feet of it or able to see it.
+Sympathy.
+The enchantment causes the specified creatures to feel an intense urge to approach the target while within 60 feet of it or able to see it.
 When such a creature can see the target or comes within 60 feet of it, the creature must succeed on a Wisdom saving throw or use its movement on each of its turns to enter the area or move within reach of the target.
 When the creature has done so, it can’t willingly move away from the target.

 If the target damages or otherwise harms an affected creature, the affected creature can make a Wisdom saving throw to end the effect, as described below.

-***Ending the Effect.*** If an affected creature ends its turn while not within 60 feet of the target or able to see it, the creature makes a Wisdom saving throw.
+Ending the Effect.
+If an affected creature ends its turn while not within 60 feet of the target or able to see it, the creature makes a Wisdom saving throw.
 On a successful save, the creature is no longer affected by the target and recognizes the feeling of repugnance or attraction as magical.
 In addition, a creature affected by the spell is allowed another

 Wisdom saving throw every 24 hours while the spell persists.

 A creature that successfully saves against this effect is immune to it for 1 minute, after which time it can be affected again.

 #### Arcane Eye

-> *4th-­level divination*
->
+##### 4th level divination

-> **Casting Time:** 1 action
+**Casting Time:** 1 action

->
-> **Range:** 30 feet
+**Range:** 30 feet

->
-> **Components:** V, S, M (a bit of bat fur)
+**Components:** V, S, M (a bit of bat fur)

->
-> **Duration:** Concentration, up to 1 hour
+**Duration:** Concentration, up to 1 hour

 You create an invisible, magical eye within range that hovers in the air for the duration.